Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-With the above model, we evaluate the average duration for the entanglement of ion-ion pairs.
-For a target Bell state fidelity of \(F = 0.99\) for internal efficiencies of \(\eta_I = 0.9\) and assuming the pulses to be matched, constant and of realistic durations \({1}/{\abssq{\nu(t_c)}} = {10}/{\abssq{\mu(t_c)}} = 10\,\){\textmu}s \cite{meraner-2020-indis_photon_from_trapp_ion,krutyanskiy-2023-entan_trapp_ion_qubit_separ_by_meter}.
-This corresponds to matching the ion with 10 time-bins and having a time-bin duration of \(10 T_c\) \cite{lago-rivera-2021-telec_heral_entan_between_multim}.
-In terms of the internal efficiencies we use \(\eta_A = \eta_I\), \(\eta_B = \eta_I\) (frequency conversion), and \(\eta_{\text{BB}} = \eta_I e^{-L/n L_{\text{att}}}\) with \(n = 4 (2)\) with(out) a repeater and \(L_{\text{att}}=\frac{10}{0.2 \log 10}\,\text{km}\).
-Optimizing with respect to the emission probabilities \(\abssq{\alpha_1}, \abssq{\beta_1}, \abssq{\gamma_1}\) \cite{SM,ART,CODE}, we find the results shown in Fig.~\ref{fig:duration}.
 For comparison, we also include the time for direct ion-ion entanglement.
-Due to the longer ion pulses, direct generation only works for a shorter distance for the same dark-count rate.
+Due to the longer ion pulses, direct generation only works for a shorter distance for the considered dark-count rate.
 We observe a speedup of around an order of magnitude thanks to the multiplexing of the hybrid architecture compared to direct ion-ion links.
-While this does not saturate the ideal speedup of the channel capacity due to the additional probabilistic steps and intrinsic losses, it provides a significant speed-up compared to the BB less case.
-For all protocols included in the figure, the entangled state is between ions, and thus the advanced trapped-ion capabilities are available, including deterministic entanglement swaps to extend the range.
+While this does not saturate the ideal speedup of the channel capacity due to the additional probabilistic steps and intrinsic losses, it provides a significant speed-up compared to the direct case.
+For all protocols included in the figure, the entangled state is between ions, and thus the advanced trapped-ion capabilities are available for further processing, including deterministic entanglement swaps.
+In the absence of dark counts the duration is proportional to $1/(1-F)$ to leading order.
+If the target fidelity is relaxed to \(F=0.9\), the proposed protocol including a central multi-mode memory repeater achieves an average entanglement generation rate exceeding \(1\,\)Hz over a distance of \(500\,\)km compared to \(0.1\,\)Hz for $F=0.99$.

-If the target fidelity is relaxed to \(F=0.9\), our protocol including a central multi-mode memory repeater achieves an average entanglement generation rate exceeding \(1\,\)Hz over a distance of \(500\,\)km (for the same parameters).
-Finally, while we here considered a single-click protocol with purification of the ions, we show in Ref.~\cite{ART}, for high memory efficiencies, we can achieve similar rates between using a double-click approach to create spin-photon entanglement between the ion and a dual rail setup.
+While we here considered a single-click protocol with purification of the ions, we show in Ref.~\cite{ART}, for high memory efficiencies, we can achieve similar rates between using a double-click approach to create spin-photon entanglement between the ion and a dual rail setup.